Boosferbusters/Boosferbusters/README.md

              TNM
              AB
              DDLC
+             Forsaken
-             Forsaken [hate on me all you want idc] Die of Death
+             Die of Death
              SMii7Y
              CRK
              CROB
-             more upcoming👀
+             Unstable Universe
+             KoG
+             ULTRAKILL
+             Cats Are Liquid
+             all that i can remember ig